 - 10 Ways To Improve Your Finances Right Now

 A Final Note!

-As I’ve listed above, there are 5 savings and debt ratios to follow:
+Okay, let’s recap!
+Here are the 5 savings and debt ratios to keep in mind:

 - Consumer debt: < 20% of net income